At a Glance

 Tendonitis

 No myths here.
-We offer non-surgical treatments for the pain caused by musculoskeletal conditions through our regenerative therapies.
+We offer non-surgical treatments for the pain caused by musculoskeletal conditions through our regenerative treatments.
 Regenerative medicine treatments can help the body work with its own healing processes using natural biologics – that is, harnessing a patient’s own natural growth factors from their body, concentrating them, and using them in affected joints or tendons to support recovery and improved function.

 At QC Kinetix, treatment plans may include PRP treatment for tendonitis, which uses a small sample of your blood to create a concentrated platelet solution.
 Those platelets contain growth factors that support your body’s natural response to irritation and overuse—helping reduce soreness and improve mobility over time.